onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/03.specattr/docs.md

 **SglResidue**

-:   The label is composed of the unique residue numbers from the assignment label for each peak dimension.
+:   The label is composed of the unique residue number preceded by the single letter residue type.
+Only applicable if the peak dimension labels include this.

 **Atom**